lthms/FreeSpec/README.md

 ### FreeSpec.Examples

-Once the framework and its extensions has been correctly installed, you can have a look at the example files provided in this repository.
+Once the framework and its extensions have been correctly installed, you can have a look at the example files provided in this repository.
 They should compile just fine.

 ```bash
 # from the root of this repository